boltops-tools/kubes/docs/_docs/dsl/multiple-resources.md

 ## Multiple Resources: Block Form

 You can also use a block form to create multiple resources.
+The multiple resources block form is an experimental feature.

 You name the resource files with plural names.
 An example helps explain:

     .kubes
     └── resources